For FAQs about Tickets, please visit our BH Live Tickets website.

 Is it OK to take food and drink into the theatre or hall?

-What about cameras, videos and mobile phones?
+What about cameras, tablets and mobile phones?

 I have a special requirement: